 A reference ellipsoid is the mathematical model of the shape of the Earth with the major axis along the equatorial radius.
 A geographic coordinate system uses longitude and latitude expressed in decimal degrees.
 For example, WGS 1984 and NAD 1983 are the most common datums today.
 Before 1983, NAD27 was the most common datum.

-Spherical coordinates (latitudes and longitudes) are often written as degrees-minutes-seconds (DMS).
-Minutes range from 0 to 60.
+Cartographers write spherical coordinates (latitudes and longitudes) in degrees-minutes-seconds (DMS) and decimal degrees.
+For degrees-minutes-seconds, Minutes range from 0 to 60.
 For example, the geographic coordinate expressed in degrees-minutes-seconds for New York City is:

 - Latitude: 40 degrees, 42 minutes, 51 seconds N